sagartulips/simple-scheduled-maintenance/README.md

 ### How does the scheduler work?

-The plugin uses WordPress's `template_redirect` hook to check maintenance status on every page load.
+The plugin conditionally attaches WordPress's `template_redirect` hook only when **Enable Maintenance Mode** is enabled, then checks maintenance status on page load.
 No cron jobs or external schedulers needed - it works automatically.

 **Performance Optimizations:**
 - **Zero resource usage when disabled**: If "Enable Maintenance Mode" is unchecked, the plugin exits immediately with only 1 database query